 Could the Dune House in Cape Cod be a template for off-grid holiday housing?

 As the song says, ‘the times they are a changin’.
 Off-grid living, once seen as the preserve of a few ‘hippies’, is now an idea that is having to be taken more seriously by architects.
+The Dune House represent an alternative approach to house design in the battle against climate change.

 When a New York City real estate developer seeking to build a personal holiday house on the beach commissioned Studio Vural for the project, they saw the opportunity to follow a more radical path, which would produce both an exciting design proposal that embraces alternative methods of construction, building materials, and ‘smart’ technology.